Table of Contents

 - Lotus – This is a sacred flower in Buddhism and depicts balance and the human effort to reach enlightenment and spiritual awakening.

 - Triangles – Triangles facing upwards represent energy and action.
-The ones facing downwards represent the pursuit of knowledge and creativity.
+The ones facing downward represent the pursuit of knowledge and creativity.

 - Bells – Bells are a symbolic representation of emptying the mind, creating space for the entrance of clarity and wisdom.